How About that. Even Among Misfits You’re Misfits.

-Along with creativity and mastery in any field comes the tendency to be a little odd.
+Along with creativity and mastery in any field comes the tendency to be, well, a little odd.

 Something that all independent souls, not just artists, have had to deal with.
 Anyone who rocked their profession, their industry, or the world, was unusual.

 Vincent Van Gogh and Georgia O’Keefe were outsiders.

 Steve Jobs didn’t fit in.

 Neither did Robin Williams, Oprah Winfrey, Nelson Mandela, Frida Kahlo, Mark Zuckerberg, Mother Teresa, and Eckhart Tolle.

-These people didn’t just play the rebel by changing their appearance or behaving wildly (maybe Robin Williams did, just a touch.)
+These people didn’t just play the rebel by changing their appearance or behaving wildly (maybe Williams did, just a tad.)

 They were different to the core.
 They took big risks and changed the world, ignoring what anyone thought of them or their chances of success.

 And most of them were misunderstood, lonely, or depressed.

 Because the more different a person is, internally, the harder it is to connect with others and the deeper the feelings of isolation.

 And the very qualities that make you extraordinary, like the ability to have an original idea or a fresh take on an old one, are derided by a world that loves the familiar and rewards obedience.

 The topper - many artists don't even fit in with other artists.

 “How about that.
 Even among misfits you’re misfits!”